 - Chemical reactions are also taking place in rocks internally and causing rock-loosening.

 - Slow geological process of construction and destruction is going on the surface of earth for millions of years because earth is old enough and has been completely leveled by weathering and erosion.
 Factors affecting rock weathering.

 Rock weathering is greatly affected by the following parameters.

 Depending upon the mechanism and causes, weathering can be divided into three broad categories

 - Physical Weathering

 1. Physical weathering:

+The moisture or water penetrated into cracks when freezes, it expands causing stresses and breaking of rock.
 Freezing of water in the cracks of rocks tends to disintegrate them because volume of water increases 1-11 times of its actual volume.
 It exerts a great pressure on the wall having cracks.
 By this process, angular fragments of rocks are broken off from the main body of the rock, causing physical weathering.